ceavinrufus/videfly-intern-quest/README.md

 ## Tools and Technologies

+The project was developed using tools and technologies that align with the requirements:

+- Frontend Development:
+  - HTML5 for structure
+  - CSS3 for styling
-- HTML, CSS, JavaScript
+  - JavaScript (ES6+) for interactivity
+- Frameworks:
-- Tailwind CSS
+  - Tailwind CSS for responsive design
+- Version Control:
+  - Git for source code management
+- Deployment:
+  - GitHub Pages for hosting

 ## Getting Started